vitessio/enhancements/veps/vep-1.md

 ## Support Lifecycle

-Because the release cycle includes a new release every 12 weeks, most fixes will only be pushed to the master branch.
+Because the release cycle includes a new release every 12 weeks, most fixes will only be pushed to the main branch.
 An exception to this process will be made for high severity bugs, in which case a fix will be available in the weekly release for all currently supported versions.

 High severity bugs in this context include [CVEs](https://cve.mitre.org/), data corruption, wrong results or outage inducing issues.
 The Vitess team **MAY** decide to only backport bugs with higher user impact.